cartesi/solidity-util/README.md

 Packaged as npm and published at https://www.npmjs.com/package/@cartesi/util

-The npm package contains deployment information of contracts to testnets (`ropsten`, `kovan` and `rinkeby`).
+The npm package contains `buidler` deployment artifacts with information of deployed contracts on the following testnets:
+- Ropsten
+- Kovan
+- Rinkeby
+- Matic Testnet
+- Binance Smart Chain Testnet

-In the future it may also include deployment to `mainnet`.
+In the future it may also include deployment to mainnets.

 ## Getting Started

-To use this package in another truffle project you must include as a dependency in `package.json`.
+To use this package in another project you must include as a dependency in `package.json`.

     "dependencies": {
         "@cartesi/util": "<version>"